 - 1. Establish overall strategy for cybersecurity awareness, training and education. - 2.
-Understand program maturity and compliance. - 3.
-Provide evidence semiannually using the Cybersecurity Program Review (CPR) that all users accessing information or information systems are trained in their cybersecurity responsibilities.
+Understand program maturity and compliance. - Provide evidence semiannually using the Cybersecurity Program Review (CPR) that all users accessing information or information systems, products or services are trained in their cybersecurity responsibilities. - 4.
+Identify who within the organization has the data privacy role and coordinate the implementation of cybersecurity data privacy support responsibilities.